Leggomezme/Getting-and-Cleaning-Data-Course-Project/README.md

 ## About this R script "run_analysis.R"

-description of how the script works:
+## description of how the script works:

--Merging the training and the test sets to create one data set.
+## 1.Merging the training and the test sets to create one data set.
 ### Downloading and unzipping dataset
 ### Reading files:
     *trainings tables